Systematic Prevention of On-Core Timing Channels by Full Temporal Partitioning: Evaluation

 Another channel that was identified through this analysis is the miss handler of the L1 data cache.
 When it receives a new request just before \fencet{} is executed, it waits for the cache's write-back and flush procedure to complete before serving the request.
 The response is discarded later on, but it still leaves a trace on state that was already reset by \fencet{}.
 This trace depends on the request that was issued before \fencet{}, and therefore previous execution.

 Although these channels might appear very small and impractical at first sight, they become more prominent as additional sources of noise are removed with the reset of other components.
+We see this as the main reason for sporadically higher channel capacities of \fullflush{} compared to \firstflush{} shown in \autoref{t:channels}.
 Also, it is important to highlight that our L1 data cache attack shown in \autoref{f:cm-l1d} does not target these channels specifically---they are only visible as a side effect of the L1 data cache attack.
 An attack directly targeting the presented channels would, presumably, achieve much higher capacity.

 \paragraph{Microreset} Finally, \textsc{Microreset} from \autoref{s:urst} yields the expected result, as demonstrated in \autoref{f:cm-urst}.
 The channel is consistently closed across configuration and attacks, as supported by \autoref{t:channels}.